ExMember/exmember.github.io/_posts/2026-06-07-my-van-needs-a-separating-toilet.md

 Obviously,
 a campervan cannot have
 a permanent connection
-to the city's
+to the city
 sewage line.
-Large RV's
+Large RVs
 typically store sewage
 underneath the vehicle
 in large black tanks
 that must
 be emptied regularly.
-Small RV's
+Small RVs
 and campervans
 usually don't have space
 for undercarriage black tanks.

-Instead, cassette toilets combine the toilet with a small, removable black tank, the cassette.
+Instead, cassette toilets combine the toilet with a small, removable, black tank, the cassette.
 When necessary,
 the cassette is removed